-- Settlement Pond A, with a storage capacity of 5.4 megalitres; and - Settlement Pond B system (comprising Ponds 1, 2 and 3 and Pond B), with a combined capacity of 7.52 megalitres.
+• Settlement Pond B system (comprising Ponds 1, 2 and 3 and Pond B), with a combined capacity of 7.52 megalitres.

 Mannering's EPL 191, which includes both volumetric and concentration limits, permits the discharge of water from the site via a licensed discharge point, LDP1 (overflow from Pond B) into an unnamed creek and subsequently Lake Macquarie.
 LDP1 is licensed to discharge a maximum of 4,000 kilolitres per day.
-Given that Plan 1D identifies the built features associated with both the Mannering and Chain Valley pit tops, Mannering licenced discharge point LDP1 is shown of Plan 1D with the prefix MC.
+Plan 1D identifies the built features associated with both the Mannering and Chain Valley pit tops, Mannering licenced discharge point LDP1 is shown of Plan 1D with the prefix MC.